 - Two paddles included

-Best Pedal Fly Fishing Kayak: Hobie Mirage Pro Angler 14
+Best Pedal Kayak for fly fishing: Hobie Mirage Pro Angler 14

 Most pedal kayaks are inherently stable as they’re bigger, wider, and bulkier than traditional kayak designs.
 But the Outback from Hobie Mirage is the most stable of them all.

 Maneuvering is made easier by two steering handles for added flexibility and the boat comes filled with customization options like a transducer mount, four rod holders, and a big open-air stern hatch secured with bungee cords.

 The load capacity feels a little light for a boat of this magnitude at 425 pounds, but that’s a minor nitpick.
 425 pounds should satisfy most anglers and opens up the possibility of more ambitious multi-day excursions.

 - One of the more expensive fishing kayaks